Original jurisdiction: Supreme Court

 Article III, Section 2 of the United States Constitution and Title 28 of the United States Code, section 1251.
 Most commonly, original jurisdiction cases involve suits between states as parties, usually over territorial or water rights disputes.
+Under 28 U.S.C. § 1251, the original jurisdiction of the Supreme Court is exclusive in "all controversies between two or more States" and non-exclusive otherwise.

-The United States Constitution defines Original Jurisdiction thus:
+The above-noted section of the United States Constitution defines the original jurisdiction of the Supreme Court of the United States thus:

 Federal and state courts

 In the federal court system and those of most U.S. states, there are several types of trial courts.
 That is, there are several specialized courts with original jurisdiction over specific types of matters, and then a court with original jurisdiction over anything not reserved to more specialized courts.

 Special courts

 Not all "trial courts" exclusively exercise original jurisdiction.
 Indeed, in both the federal and most state court systems, the trial courts of "general jurisdiction" hear appeals from trial courts of limited original jurisdiction; many states call these courts "superior courts" for this reason.
-For example, United States district courts hear appeals from their Bankruptcy Courts (which operate as quasi-independent units of district courts but are constitutionally separate Article I tribunals).
-Similarly, the Law Division of the Superior Court of New Jersey hears appeals from Pittsburgh have unique systems) and from certain agencies of local (e.g., zoning board) and state governments (e.g., Pennsylvania Liquor Control Board).
+For example, United States district courts hear appeals from their bankruptcy courts (which operate as quasi-independent units of district courts but are constitutionally separate Article I tribunals).
+Similarly, the Law Division of the Superior Court of New Jersey hears appeals from municipal courts; the Pennsylvania Courts of Common Pleas, besides hearing major trials, hear appeals from the minor trial courts (Magistrate Courts in most counties; Philadelphia and Pittsburgh have unique systems) and from certain agencies of local (e.g., zoning board) and state governments (e.g., Pennsylvania Liquor Control Board).